songair/Congbo/_posts/2022-01-19-HCHO monitor from Peking Uni.md

 4. Acetylacetone (assay pure, protected from light) 10 mL / time * 5 times = 50 ml, We are using TCI
 5. 10.3mg/L HCHO formaldehyde stock solution/standard solution 1ml/time, the standard solution bottle in the following figure is 2ml bottle, which can only be used once after disassembly, that is, 5 bottles of standard formaldehyde solution are required.
 6. 1mol/L potassium hydroxide: wash, 10-40ml (using a syringe)
-7. Alcohol (formaldehyde meter, CEAS, turbidity meter cleaning needs, 1-2 bottles are enough)
+7. Alcohol (formaldehyde monitor, CEAS, turbidity meter cleaning needs, 1-2 bottles are enough)

 # Gas
 1. nitrogen: